kuretirajagopal/cgbs/README.md

 # cgbs
-A web Application based on HTML,CSS,Javascript,PHP for booking cricket grounds.
+A web Application based on HTML,CSS,Javascript,PHP for booking cricket ground.